We offer flexible degree programmes that enable you to experience a range of engineering disciplines before you specialise.

 - In the fourth year of an MEng course students study specialist material relevant to their degree course.

 - MEng students participate in a large group project worth 25% of the year, which simulates the multidisciplinary working practices you will experience in your career.
 Students from all specialist courses work together on these projects.
-Popular projects include the IMechE Formula Student competition, Warwick University satellite project (WUSAT), Severn Trent reservoir design, ICE shaping the world infrastructure design for poor communities, and building search-and-rescue robots with Warwick Mobile Robotics.
+Popular projects include the IMechE Formula Student racing car competition, Warwick University satellite project (WUSAT), Severn Trent reservoir design, ICE shaping the world infrastructure design for poor communities, building search-and-rescue robots with Warwick Mobile Robotics, or creating a human-powered submarine.
 The MEng final year multidisciplinary project is unique to the four-year degree and not something that you would normally find as part of a one year stand-along Masters.

 - MEng students who take their third year abroad as an Exchange Year, and do not complete an individual project, will be required to do so as a core module during their MEng year at Warwick.

-- Students may choose to spend a year in industry, research or study abroad between years two and three, or between years three and four for MEng.
+An intercalated year can be taken in between years two and three for BEng, or between years three and four for MEng students.